 Search in Finder.app (Spotlight)

-The Spotlight indexer does not work on remote volumes
+The Spotlight search does not work on remote volumes.

 Multiple Mountain Duck Finder Extensions Processes